shopware/frontends/.changeset/afraid-keys-hear.md

 "@shopware-pwa/helpers-next": patch
 ---

-Removed optional chaining for translated properties
+Removed optional chaining for translated properties.
+Expecting a different argument's type for `getLanguageName` and `getShippingMethodDeliveryTime` methods.